Resource Management Act 1991

 You could also call this:

-A “relevant local authority” is a local authority whose area overlaps with or is next to the area of an initiating iwi authority.
+A relevant local authority is a local council whose area overlaps with or is next to the area of an iwi group.
+You can find more information about these terms in this part of the law.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 58M: Purpose of Mana Whakahono a Rohe
+58M: Purpose of Mana Whakahono a Rohe, or

 Mana Whakahono a Rohe: Iwi participation arrangements